What is the Fair Food Program?

 How does the premium (the “penny per pound”) reach the workers?

-Nearly $20 million in Fair Food Program Premiums have been paid out since January 2011.
+More than $40 million in Fair Food Program Premiums have been paid out since January 2011.
 These payments are ongoing, and as more buyers join the program as a result of the Campaign for Fair Food, the bonuses workers receive will grow commensurately.
 The FFPP payment mechanism for buyers varies.
-Some have elected to fold the FFPP into the final price they pay for their produce, akin to fair trade premiums, while other buyers issue separate checks directly to participating Florida tomato growers that reflect the amount and variety of tomatoes purchased.
+Some have elected to fold the FFPP into the final price they pay for their produce, akin to fair trade premiums, while other buyers issue separate checks directly to participating growers that reflect the amount and variety of products purchased.

 Are the Fair Food agreements legally binding?